We are the CARRINGTON CONNECTIONS NETWORK for Educators

 In the world of education, kids are kids regardless of division, province, state, or country.
 There will be the “good” students, as well as the ones who struggle, the ones who piss you off, and the ones who die.
 Kids these days are full of hope and promise, but they have never been more disconnected from us, and from each other.
 This is also true of those of us who hold them.
 Currently, there is no consistent approach across province or state in place to address the ever-growing concerns of “mental health” of students, and certainly not staff.
 We need to change that.

 Creating a space to look after those educators and support staff who hold our babes need to become our priority.
 Along with an advisory board of educational leaders in the province of Alberta, including Wild Rose School Division’s Director of Wellness, Darlene Ferris, Prairie Rose’s Associate Superintendent Dr. Reagan Weeks, and Elk Island Catholic’s Assistant Superintendent Paul Corrigan, we developed a model to help guide this process.
 Some or all components may apply to your Division.
-What has become critical in our work with Divisions (after many mistakes), is the stepwise process that is imperative.
-We start with senior leadership, speak to the masses, and then create expertise and sustainability within.
-Now your Division can become part of a Network of Connected Divisions who’s first priority is to protect and support our most precious resource: each other—so that we can do that for our babes.
+What has become clear in our work with Divisions (after many mistakes), is that the stepwise process is absolutely imperative.
+We start with senior leadership, speak to the masses, and then create expertise and sustainability from within.
+Your own Division can become part of a Network of Connected Divisions who’s first priority is to protect and support our most precious resource: each other—so that we can do that for our babes.
 If you’re still in—read on!